 name: "Blue LED"

-restore_mode: RESTORE_DEFAULT_ONThe blue LED is on by default after power-up and can be controlled (on/off, brightness) in Home Assistant.
+restore_mode: RESTORE_DEFAULT_ONThe blue LED will be turned on by default after the device is powered on.
+You can control the LED switch and brightness in Home Assistant.

 switch: